cmerlet/Vargeom-Poisson/README.md

       0 if no dipoles, 1 if dipoles

-      Supplementary line if there are dipoles: name of the dipoles' file /space/ number of columns (3 if just dipoles, 4 if indices in the first column)
+      Supplementary line if there are dipoles: name of the dipoles' file and number of columns (3 if just dipoles, 4 if indices in the first column)

 3. Number of configurations and number of independent time zones (put 1 time zone to analyse the full trajectory)